Purpose of this article

 Scaler captures risk assessment data at the asset level and aggregates coverage using GFA weighting.
 This allows users to:

-- See which assets are covered by each assessment
+- See which assets are covered by each assessment type

 - Calculate cumulative RA1 coverage across the portfolio